Thermalization at the femtoscale seen in high-energy Pb+Pb collisions

-where $\langle\cdots\rangle_b$ denotes an average over $b$.
-The first term stems from the variation of $\overline{p_t}(N_{ch},b)$ with $b$, and the second term is the contribution of intrinsic variance.
+The first term stems from the variation of $\overline{p_t}(N_{ch},b)$ with $b$.
+We refer to the second term as the intrinsic variance, in the sense that it is not a by-product of $b$ fluctuations.
 As we shall see, both terms are of comparable magnitudes, and the first term explains the peculiar pattern observed for large $N_{ch}$.

 We now carry out a quantitative calculation, which can be compared with data.
 First, precise information can be obtained, without any microscopic modeling, about the probability distribution of $b$ at fixed $N_{ch}$, $P(b|N_{ch})$~\cite{Das:2017ned}.
 This is achieved by solving first the inverse problem, namely, finding the probability distribution of $N_{ch}$ for fixed $b$, $P(N_{ch}|b)$, and then applying Bayes' theorem $P(b|N_{ch})P(N_{ch})=P(N_{ch}|b)P(b)$.
-Collisions at the same $b$ differ by quantum fluctuations, which originate from the wavefunctions of the incoming nuclei (in particular from the positions of nucleons at the time of impact~\cite{Miller:2007ri}), from the partonic content of the nucleons~\cite{Gelis:2010nm}, and from the collision process itself.
-In nucleus-nucleus collisions, these fluctuations are small enough that the fluctuations of $N_{ch}$ around its average value at fixed $b$ are Gaussian to a good approximation.
+As explained above, collisions at the same $b$ differ by quantum fluctuations, which result in fluctuations of $N_{ch}$.
+In nucleus-nucleus collisions, these fluctuations are Gaussian to a good approximation.
 They are characterized by the mean, $\overline{N_{ch}}(b)$, and the variance, ${\rm Var}(N_{ch}|b)$.